itsananderson/electron/docs/tutorial/electron-versioning.md

 # Missing Features: Alphas

 Our strategy has a few tradeoffs, which for now we feel are appropriate.
-Most importantly that new features in master may take a while before reaching a stable release line.
+Most importantly that new features in `main` may take a while before reaching a stable release line.
 If you want to try a new feature immediately, you will have to build Electron yourself.

 As a future consideration, we may introduce one or both of the following: